- Loudoun County, Virginia has become a top location for international businesses looking to access the U.S. market.

 Washington Dulles International Airport gives Loudoun businesses easy access to the entire country and the world.
 The airport serves 21.6 million passengers per year and continues to add new flights and destinations, with approximately 75 non-stop domestic and 50 non-stop international destinations.

-Loudoun’s proximity to Dulles Airport has proven to be key in attracting foreign-owned companies.
+Loudoun’s proximity to Washington Dulles International Airport has proven to be key in attracting foreign-owned companies.
 Twenty-seven percent of the county’s foreign-owned firms are in the transportation and warehousing industry, with wholesale trade making up an additional 17 percent.

 Foreign Trade Zone